StellarSand/privacy-settings/Privacy Settings/Gboard-Privacy-Settings.md

 # Gboard Privacy Settings

-Go to phone Settings > Languages & input > Virtual keyboard > Gboard
+Go to phone Settings > System > Languages & input > Virtual keyboard (or On-screen keyboard) > Gboard

-##### The actual location of the above setting might differ from device to device.
+**The above location is according to stock android and might differ from device to device.**